2023 Pan American Water Polo Championships: Women's tournament

 In the women's event, Canada won the trophy, beating Brazil in the final.
 Canada and, originally, Brazil, qualified for the Water polo at the 2023 World Aquatics Championships – Women's tournament by finishing top two in the tournament.
 But after the championship ended, Brazil had to withdraw due to financial constraints and were replaced by Argentina.

 Format

-The four teams played each other once, with first playing fourth and second playing third in the Semi-Finals.
-The winners of the Semi-Finals make the Final, while the losers compete for bronze.
+The four teams played each other once, with first playing fourth and second playing third in the semifinals.
+The winners of the semifinals advanced to the final, while the losers competed for bronze.